-Argoverse [8], released in 2019 by Argo AI, is composed of more than 300 000 real-world driving sequences.
+Argoverse [8], released in 2019 by Argo AI, is composed of 323 557 real-world driving sequences.
 Driving scenarios were collected in two American cities: Miami and Pittsburgh.
-Each example consists of 2 second of historical state and 3 seconds of future state, which is sampled with frequency of 10 Hz.
+Each example consists of 2 s of historical state and 3 s of future state, which is sampled with a frequency of 10 Hz.
 The entire collection of scenarios totals 320h.
-In the each scene, one actor of interest is specified whose future movement is to be predicted.
+In each scene, one actor of interest is specified whose future movement is to be predicted.
 For training and validation, focal agent history, location histories of nearby (social) actors, together with HD map features are also provided.
 The semantic HD map provided is simplistic and consists of lane-based polylines.

-nuScenes [9], released in 2020 by Motional, is a large-scale data collection for multi-agent trajectory forecasting with 1,000 scenes recorded in Boston and Singapore, where right-hand and left-hand traffic rules apply respectively.
-Each scene is annotated at a frequency of 2 Hz and is 20s long, containing up to 23 semantic object classes, including vehicles, bicycles and pedestrians as possible tracked agents, as well as HD semantic maps with 11 annotated layers.
-For this dataset, each agent has 2 seconds of observed trajectory and the prediction horizon is set to 6 seconds.
+nuScenes [9], released in 2020 by Motional, is a large-scale data collection for multi-agent trajectory forecasting with 1000 scenes recorded in Boston and Singapore, where right-hand and left-hand traffic rules apply respectively.
+Each scene is annotated at a frequency of 2 Hz and is 20 s long.
+It contains up to 23 semantic object classes, including vehicles, bicycles, and pedestrians as possible tracked agents, as well as HD semantic maps with 11 annotated layers.
+For this dataset, each agent has 2 s of observed trajectory and the prediction horizon is set to 6 s.

-Experiments presented in subsequent sections are conducted on two publicly available trajectory forecasting benchmarks: Argoverse v1.1 Motion Forecasting Dataset [8] and nuScenes [9] as these two datasets are the most widely used in the motion prediction task.
-Overall, Argoverse, which tends to represent short, independent episodes, is more than fifty times larger in terms of total time than nuScenes.
-Despite the impressive size of the Argoverse dataset, previous works have observed that the recorded trajectories mostly represent straight-line trajectories within a full 5-second window [24], [41].
-This makes the dataset much less challenging and diverse than nuScenes [24].
+Overall, Argoverse-which tends to represent short, independent episodes-is more than 50 times larger in terms of total time than nuScenes.
+Despite the impressive size of the Argoverse dataset, previous works have observed that the recorded trajectories mostly represent straight-line trajectories within a full 5 s window [24, 38].
+This makes the dataset much less challenging and diverse than nuScenes.
 The datasets differ also in the schematic representation of the HD maps.
 Argoverse presents a much simpler representation, while nuScenes is more comprehensive but complex.
-However, the Agroverse also include ground height and a "vector map" of lane centerlines and their connectivity [8] (Argoverse map API allows to get the lane candidates), which from nuScenes need to be retrieved from raster map.
 We simplified nuScenes representations to focus on the most representative information for the conducted study.
-Examples of Argoverse and nuScenes provided HD maps are shown in Fig. 1.